Spring Semester 2021 at Georgia Tech

 Each of us has a responsibility to ourselves and our fellow Yellow Jackets to be mindful of our shared commitment.
 To take concrete actions, day in and day out, to promote health and safety on campus.
 To look out for each other.
 To take care of each other.
 That's what we do at Georgia Tech. #JacketsProtectJackets

-Simple actions can save lives.
 The following links will take you to information we’ve prepared with guidance from the University System of Georgia (USG), the Governor’s Covid-19 Task Force, the Georgia Department of Public Health (GDPH), and the Centers for Disease Control and Prevention (CDC).
-Take a moment to familiarize yourself with what you can expect from us, and what will be expected of you on campus.
+Take a moment to familiarize yourself with what you can expect from us, and what is expected of you on campus.

 - Preventive Practices